 MD5 Hash – 1991

-MD5 is a hashing algorithm developed in 1991 to address security issues in MD4.
-By 2004 MD5 had essentially been broken by a crowd-sourcing effort showing that MD5 was very vulnerable to a Birthday Attack
+MD5 is a hashing algorithm developed in 1991 to address security issues — such as the ease of collision attacks — in MD4.
+By 2004 MD5 had essentially been broken by a crowd-sourcing effort showing that MD5 was very vulnerable to a Birthday Attack.

 MD5 fingerprints are still provided today for file or message validation.
 But since it is cryptographically broken, MD5 hashes can only be relied upon to detect unintentional file or message changes.
 Intentional changes can be masked due to the weakness of the algorithm.